The Situation

 This Pipette depicts the typical configuration of a Data Compliance processor group within a Telemetry Pipeline.
 In this situation, the objectives are to send financial transaction and account access data to a storage location in case it is needed for later analysis, and to redact or encrypt Personally Identifying Information (PII).

-This group uses the Route Processor to send specific events to the Redact Processor and the Encrypt Field Processor, before storage, to obfuscate user IDs and credit card numbers, and to also enable the decryption of credit card numbers in case they are needed for specific analysis.
+This group uses the $link[page,220155,auto$] to send specific events to the $link[page,260911,auto$] and the $link[page,220149,auto$], before storage, to obfuscate user IDs and credit card numbers, and to also enable the decryption of credit card numbers in case they are needed for specific analysis.

 Interactive Demo